Toni Martínez: 2016–17: Signing and Oxford loan

 In April 2016, Martínez agreed a three-year deal to join English club West Ham United on 1 July 2016 for a fee of around £2.4 million.
 He was given permission to train with his new teammates by Valencia to help him settle in England and would initially link up with West Ham United's development squad.
 Martínez was given the number 29 shirt for the 2016–17 season.

 He marked his Premier League 2 debut with a goal against Stoke City, in a 3–0 home win.
 After scoring seven goals in as many games for West Ham United U23 during the first half of the season, he suffered two injury set-backs; the first left him sidelined for six weeks with the player due to return to action on 21 November, but then suffered another injury.
 His prolific goal-scoring feats continued into January and before long he had racked up a total of 12 goals from 11 games.

 On 23 January 2017, he was sent out on loan for the first time in his career, to League One side Oxford United until the end of the 2016–17 season.
 The player was handed the number 7 shirt by the club.
 On 28 January, Martínez came on as a substitute to score his first goal for the U's in a 3–0 home win over Newcastle United in the fourth round of the FA Cup.
 He made his league debut on 5 February in an away fixture against local rivals Swindon Town, a game which Oxford won 2–1, and scored his first league goal, a late consolation goal in a 3–2 home defeat at the hands of league leaders Sheffield United, on 7 March.

 2017–18: Debut and Valladolid loan

 On 7 January 2018, Martínez made his full West Ham debut in an FA Cup third round tie at Shrewsbury Town, replacing Javier Hernández after 71 minutes in a 0–0 draw.
-On 1 February, he made a deadline day loan switch to Spanish Segunda División club Real Valladolid for the remainder of the 2017–18 season.
+On 1 February, he made a deadline day loan switch to Segunda División club Real Valladolid for the remainder of the 2017–18 season.
 He contributed with one goal in ten appearances, as his side achieved promotion to La Liga in the play-offs.